• Skip to main content

 Blitz 35 Overview

-The Blitz 35 also has three external pockets, the A, B, and C pocket system, with water resistant zippers.
+The Blitz 35 also has three external pockets, the A, B, and C pocket system, with water-resistant zippers.
 The A pocket is at the Blitz 35’s base.
-This pocket is designed to hold an assortment of small items such as pens, flashlights, small notebooks or first aid items.
+This pocket is designed to hold an assortment of small items, such as pens, flashlights, small notebooks, or first-aid supplies.
 The B pocket is big enough for various tech items, such as charging cables and a battery pack.
 The B pocket also has a built-in lanyard to secure keys.
-Behind the A and B pockets, there is a slim middle pocket to carry a book for easy access while traveling in a plane.
-The C pocket is a smaller admin pocket that can hold several pens or cold-weather gloves for easy access.
-On top of the C pocket is a loop tape panel for call sign patches or morale patches.

 Blitz 35 Yoke system and waist belt